calebmsword/javascript-notes/type-checking.md

 MyClass.isMyClass({});  // false
 ```

-If you are familiar with TypeScript decorators, then I leave it is an exercise to create an object decorator which behaves like `makeRegistrable`.
+If you are familiar with TypeScript decorators, then I leave it is an exercise to create a class decorator which behaves like `makeRegistrable`.
 Also, do you understand why I used a `WeakSet` instead of a normal `Set`?

 # Summary